maykar/plex_assistant/README.md

 #### Cast Device
 If no cast device is specified the default_cast device set in config is used.
 A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.

+## Translation
+You can help with the translation/localization of this componet by using the [translation guide](translation.md).